Ph.D. University of Nebraska, Lincoln

 M.S., University of Oregon, Special Education--Cross-Categorical Disabilities K-12, 1989

-Moore, T. & Mollenkopf, D. (in press).
+Moore, T. & Mollenkopf, D. (2014).
 Computer instruction: A place in Piaget’s and Vygotsy’s Worlds?
 International Journal of Technology, Knowledge, and Society.
 Madrid, Spain.

-Mollenkopf, D. (in press).
+Mollenkopf, D. (2014).
 Bridging the Gap in the Mid-Plains Area: Providing Quality Professional Development for Time and Place Bound Early Childhood Teachers.
 In Peoples of the Plains: An Atlas of Great Plains Culture & History.
 University of Nebraska—Kearney; Kearney, NE.

 Mollenkopf, D. (2009) Creating Highly Qualified Teachers: Maximizing university resources to provide professional development in rural areas.
 Rural Educator, 30(3), 34-39.